Diabetes can increase your risk of getting other health problems.

-Problems will not start immediately, but having high blood glucose levels over long periods of time increases the risk of:
+High blood glucose levels over a long time increases the risk of other health problems.

 - sight problems and blindness